Mitski's 'The Land Is Inhospitable And So Are We' Review: Love At Life's Edge

 But then you get a song like “Star,” a song that clutches on hope and love so hard it transcends the length of the universe.
 “Keep a leftover light burning so you can keep looking up/ Isn’t that worth holding on?” she asks.
 This must be the real reason we continue to come back to Mitski.
 To know that even when someone is at life’s edge, there’s still a way back.

-Mitski’s ‘This Land Is Inhospitable But So Are We’ is out Sept.
+Mitski’s ‘The Land Is Inhospitable But So Are We’ is out Sept.
 15 via Dead Oceans.